 Becoming an LPN in Florida

 If you’ve ever considered entering the healthcare field in Florida, there’s never been a better time to go to become a licensed practical nurse (LPN).
 The Bureau of Labor Statistics (BLS) reports favorable employment trends for the field through the year 2026, predicting a 12% increase.
-In addition to this, Florida LPNs earn an average hourly wage of $20.65, or $42,960 per year.
 With salaries like these, and an abundance of schools throughout the state that offer an LPN program, it’s no wonder that nursing has become a hot career prospect in Florida.
+Florida LPNs earn around an hourly wage of $20.35 or annual salary of $42,320, which is roughly $1,710 less per year than national average.

 Are you looking to become a licensed practical nurse in Florida?
 The school you choose is important when it comes to getting your license.
 Approved programs in Florida are offered at community colleges, technical centers, and private career schools - we list 89 schools across the state.
 After careful review of NCLEX-PN exam first-time pass rates over the past several years, we have ranked the top 30 programs.
 For more information on our LPN program rankings, see our Methodology page.